Skip to main content

 Prerequisites

-1. Backstage is migrated to the new frontend system (Portal is using the new frontend system exclusively).
+• Backstage migrated to the new frontend system (Portal uses the new frontend system exclusively)

-2. Third-Party Integration is configurable (implements ConfigurableFactCollector interface).
+• A Third-Party Integration that is configurable (implements ConfigurableFactCollector interface).
 Most integrations developed by Spotify are configurable.
-Exceptions: Tech Insights and Soundcheck (they will be configurable in the future).
+Exceptions: Tech Insights and Soundcheck (they will be configurable in the future)

-3. Soundcheck plugin modules and the corresponding Third-Party Integration backend module are installed in your Backstage instance.
+• Soundcheck plugin modules and the corresponding Third-Party Integration backend module installed in your Backstage instance.
+See Creating a Custom Third-Party Integration for how to create one

 Implementation